-Green Knob Trail is a 2.2 mile lightly trafficked loop trail located near Blowing Rock, NC that features a lake and is rated as difficult.
+Green Knob Trail is a 2.2 mile lightly trafficked loop trail located near Blowing Rock, North Carolina that features a lake and is rated as difficult.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Little traveled trail with two entrances off the Blue Ridge Parkway that includes Sims Creek as well as Sims Pond.